mbaumer/us_hep_funding/docs/_states/PA.md

 [PA-01](#PA-01)  [PA-02](#PA-02)  [PA-03](#PA-03)  [PA-04](#PA-04)  [PA-05](#PA-05)  [PA-06](#PA-06)  [PA-07](#PA-07)  [PA-08](#PA-08)  [PA-09](#PA-09)  [PA-10](#PA-10)  [PA-11](#PA-11)  [PA-12](#PA-12)  [PA-13](#PA-13)  [PA-14](#PA-14)  [PA-15](#PA-15)  [PA-16](#PA-16)  [PA-17](#PA-17)  [PA-18](#PA-18)

 # PA -- Sen. Robert Casey (D) and  Sen. Patrick Toomey (R)
+## Committees
+Robert Casey is not on any of our key committees

+Patrick Toomey is not on any of our key committees

 ## HEP Grants
 ```
 In the past 5 years, this state has received: